 Where Li and Ri are the fish length and otolith radius at age i, and L0p and R0p are the fish size and radius of otolith at hatching.
 The L0p parameter was given in table I.

-Table I. Fish size at hatching (Lop) for each species studied in this study.
+Table I. Fish size at hatching (L0p) for each species studied in this study.
 Level referred to the taxonomic level where L0p was found.
 When it was possible L0p from different studies were averaged.